docker/extensions-sdk/docs/dev/cli/build-test-install-extension.md

 docker extension install my-extension
 ```

+> Using the CLI to install unpublished extensions
+>
 > Extensions can install binaries, invoke commands and access files on your machine.
 Make sure you trust extensions before installing them on your machine.
 > {: .warning}